 Overlap the hemmed edges so the back becomes the same width as the front and baste the top and bottom edges to hold it in place.

-Step 2 - Piping
+Step 2 - Cushion Cover Piping

-Take the front of the pillow and start pinning the piping to the edge.
+Take the front piece of the pillow and start pinning the piping to the raw edge of the fabric.
 Start at least a couple of inches from one corner or in the center of one side.
-If your fabric has a directional print the piping join will be the least noticeable at the bottom of the cover.
+If your fabric has a directional print, the piping join will be the least noticeable at the bottom of the cover.

-The stitching on the piping should be in line with our seam allowance which is ½ inch from the edge.
+The stitching on the piping should be in line with our seam allowance, which is ½ inch from the edge.
 The edge of my piping (tape edge to the stitching) was ⅜ inch (1cm) so my piping was pinned ⅛ inch (3mm) from the edge of the fabric.

 Make sure you don’t clip into the stitching line of the piping.
 Notice how the inner edge of the piping wrinkles slightly.
-This is normal and it will straighten once you turn the finished cover the right way out.
+This is normal, and it will straighten once you turn the finished cover the right way out.

 Keep pinning until you get back to where you started.
-Bend the first end down and then the second end down and over it as shown.
+Bend the first end down and then the second end down and over it, as shown.
 Try to keep the ends at a gentle angle to get the neatest finish.

 Stitch around the piping with your zipper foot on top of the piping stitching.
 Use a small stitch length around the curves for greater control.